cmusatyalab/gabriel/python-client/README.md

 block.
 This would cause the whole event loop to block.

 If you need to run blocking code to get an input for Gabriel, you can use `push_source.Source`.
-You should also use `Source` whenever you want to run the code to produce a frame before a token is available. `Source` should always be used for sending frames that pass early discard filters.
-Create an instance of `Source` and include the `ProducerWrapper` returned from `Source.get_producer_wrapper()` in the list of `producer_wrappers` you pass to the constructor of `WebsocketClient`.
-You can then pass the `Source` instance to a separate process started using the `multiprocessing` module.
-When results are ready, send them with `Source.send()`. `Source.send()` should only ever be called from one process.
-Create at least one `Source` per process that you want to send from.
-Frames sent with `Source.send()` are not guaranteed to be sent to the server.
+You should also use `push_source.Source` whenever you want to run the code to produce a frame before a token is available.
+`push_source.Source` should always be used for sending frames that pass early discard filters.
+Create an instance of `push_source.Source` and include the `ProducerWrapper` returned from `push_source.Source.get_producer_wrapper()` in the list of `producer_wrappers` you pass to the constructor of `WebsocketClient`.
+You can then pass the `push_source.Source` instance to a separate process started using the `multiprocessing` module.
+When results are ready, send them with `push_source.Source.send()`.
+`push_source.Source.send()` should only ever be called from one process.
+Create at least one `push_source.Source` per process that you want to send from.
+Frames sent with `push_source.Source.send()` are not guaranteed to be sent to the server.
 As soon as a token becomes available, the most recent unsent frame will be sent.
-If `Source.send()` is called multiple times before a token becomes available, only the most recent frame will actually be sent to the server.
-If a token becomes available before the next frame is ready, Gabriel will send the next frame after `Source.send()` is called. `Source` will not block the event loop.
+If `push_source.Source.send()` is called multiple times before a token becomes available, only the most recent frame will actually be sent to the server.
+If a token becomes available before the next frame is ready, Gabriel will send the next frame after `push_source.Source.send()` is called.
+`push_source.Source` will not block the event loop.

 If you want the client to ignore results, you can pass `push_source.consumer` as the `consumer` argument to `WebsocketClient`.